-Fury stops Chisora to retain WBC heavyweight belt
+Fury stops Chisora to retain WBC heavyweight title

 Earlier this week, the pair shook hands and promised to stand toe-to-toe in the opening three minutes with Chisora promising "the best first round the heavyweight game has ever seen".

-And, in front of an incredible atmosphere - despite the cold conditions at an outdoor December night in London - the two fighters tried to provide the entertainment they had promised.
+And, in front of an incredible atmosphere - despite the cold conditions at an outdoor December night event in London - the two fighters tried to provide the entertainment they had promised.

 But the fight did prove a mismatch as Fury was a level above his opponent and can now look forward to a potential undisputed heavyweight showdown with Ukrainian Usyk in 2023.